khxia/Private-Group-Chat-Bot/README.md

 # Group Chat Bot

-This is a bot to create private text channels for certain members within a server.
+This is a bot that can mass create private text channels for certain members within a server.

 ### Requirements